Open Call for Proposals

 If a PI is unavailable to present on the required finalist presentation day, can they still apply for the program?

-The dates for finalist presentations associated with a specific SPARK NS program are published early in the application process and well in advance of the dates.
+The dates for finalist presentations associated with the SPARK NS program are published early in the application process and well in advance of the dates.
 PIs who are not available to present on the required dates should not apply to the program.

 If a PI is unable to attend either the required drug development education course or virtual/in-person progress update meetings, can they still apply for the program?